askui/askui/docs/docs/03-Continuous Integration/local-docker.md

 # Local Docker

-We maintain Docker Images for running askui tests locally and in CI piplines.
-The images contain the askui-Server and a specified browser with a specified browser version.
-The askui library can connect to the docker container and execute the defined test steps inside it.
+We maintain Docker Images for running askui tests locally and in CI pipelines.
+The images contain the askui server and a browser.
+Currently, we offer some of the latest versions of Chrome and Firefox.
+The askui library can connect to the server inside the Docker container to execute the test steps inside it.

-## Authentication
+## Authentication & Authorization

-Currently the images are not public so you need to authenticate to access them.
-The username and token will be provided by your contact person at askui.
+Currently, the images are hosted on a private registry.
+You need to authenticate and authorize yourself in order a to access them.
+The username and token are going to be provided by your contact person at askui.
 The token is the one you also use for downloading the library.

 ```shell
 docker login registry.gitlab.com -u <username> -p <token>